kaiyuanw/ARepair/README.md

    AUnit tests following the [examples](https://github.com/kaiyuanw/ARepair/tree/master/experiments/test-suite).
  * `-s,--scope`: This argument is required.
-Pass the Alloy scope for repairing the faulty Alloy model.
+Pass the Alloy scope for repairing the faulty Alloy model as the argument.
 The scope should be larger than or equal to the minimum scope necessary to run all AUnit tests properly.
  * `-c,--minimum-cost`: This argument is required.
-Pass the minimum cost/size of the expression to generate.
+Pass the minimum cost/size of the expression to generate as the argument.
 The internal code generator will generated expressions of the specified size for the deepest level of the suspicious AST.
  * `-g,--search-strategy`: This argument is required.
-Pass the search strategy to use for the internal synthesizer.
+Pass the search strategy to use for the internal synthesizer as the argument.
 The value should be either `all-combinations` or `base-choice`.
  * `-e,--enable-cache`: This argument is optional.
 If this argument is specified, `ARepair` uses the hierarchical caching for repair.
    Otherwise, it does not.
  * `-h,--max-try-per-hole`: This argument is optional and is used when the search strategy is `base-choice`.
-Pass the maximum number of candidate expressions to consider for each hole during repair.
+Pass the maximum number of candidate expressions to consider for each hole during repair as the argument.
 If the argument is not specified, a default value of 1000 is used.
  * `-p,--partition-num`: This argument is optional and is used when the search strategy is `all-combinations`.
-Pass the number of partitions of the search space for a given hole.
+Pass the number of partitions of the search space for a given hole as the argument.
    If the argument is not specified, a default value of 10 is used.
  * `-d,--max-try-per-depth`: This argument is optional and is used when the search strategy is `all-combinations`.
-Pass the maximum number of combinations of candidate expressions to consider for each depth of holes during repair.
+Pass the maximum number of combinations of candidate expressions to consider for each depth of holes during repair as the argument.
 If the argument is not specified, a default value of 10000 is used.

 For each run, the command reports, for each iteration: (1) fault localization time; (2) the expression generation time; (3) the search